Set up an account, choose the right app, and add your first artwork record.

 Your archive is private unless you publish or share selected content.

-- Private dashboard data is protected by account authentication and row-level security.
+- Private dashboard data is protected by account sign-in and privacy controls.

 - Public portfolios show only selected portfolio content.